Chart Color Schemes

 Household Composition

 Family households account for 70.7% of all households, including 26.2% couples with children, 29.9% couples without children, and 11.8% single parent families.
 Non-family households constitute the remaining 29.3%, with lone person households at 20.2% and group households comprising 9.1%.
-The median household size is 2.7 people, which is smaller than the Greater Sydney average of 2.8.
+The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households